syncfusion-content/uwp-docs/uwp/sftreenavigator/Getting-Started.md

 ---
 layout: post
 title: Getting Started of SfTreeNavigator control | UWP | Syncfusion
-description: This section explains about the getting started with the important key features of treenavigator control for uwp project in visual studio.
+description: This section explains about the getting started with the important key features of treenavigator control for UWP project in Visual Studio.
 platform: uwp
 control: SfTreeNavigator
 documentation: ug